-A .CA domain name can be renewed for a period of 1-10 years.
-After a renewal has been processed, the domain status will continue to display "auto-renew grace" in WHOIS for 40 days after the expiry date.
+Explicit renewals or automatic renewals are permitted.
+Renewals are permitted for a period of one to ten years.
+After a renewal has been processed, the domain status will display "auto-renew grace" in WHOIS for 40 days after the expiry date.

-Reminder emails are sent to the registrant and the Reseller 90, 60, 30, and 0 days before the domains expire. .CA renewal management is an extension of the gTLD renewal management features.
+Renewal management is an extension of the gTLD renewal management features.
 If, for example, your renewal messaging is enabled for .COM/.NET/.ORG, the same messages are used for .CA names.
+Reminder emails are sent to the registrant and the Reseller 90, 60, 30, and 0 days before expiry.

 Registrant contact information

-As of March 6, 2014 at 23:00 EST, the following information must be provided for the registrant contact (known as the Owner contact in OpenSRS) whenever a domain name is registered or updated.
+As of Mar 6, 2014, 23:00 EST, the following information must be provided for the registrant contact (known as the Owner contact in OpenSRS) whenever a domain name is registered or updated.